Why Software Testing Needs Revolution? (and Here is How)

 Conclusion

-Ultimately, as I have been writing for the number of times here, software testing is all about ideas.
+Ultimately, as I have been writing several times here, software testing is all about ideas.
 No software tester can survive in the industry if he is not a good idea generator.
-So make your mind work.
+Make your mind work.
 Co-relate your product with any real-time product and think about how you would test it.
 It will give you a new sight to look at.

 this is really nice post for revolution.